code-423n4/2025-11-sequence/README.md

 ## Summary

-Trails is a chain abstraction orchestration protocol that enables 1-click transactions from any wallet seamlessly with unified user liquidity across all chains.
-In contrast to typical cross-chain solutions, Trails sources liquidity and aggregates all user balances for every token across every chain in a user’s wallet as options for any transaction on a destination chain.
-Trails is architected as a trustless system that works on top of existing bridging, filler, or solver infrastructure.
-Trails is free to integrate and is optimized for a variety of use cases, for example:
+This transaction rails module is a chain abstraction orchestration protocol that enables 1-click transactions from any wallet seamlessly with unified user liquidity across all chains.
+In contrast to typical cross-chain solutions, it sources liquidity and aggregates all user balances for every token across every chain in a user’s wallet as options for any transaction on a destination chain.
+The module is architected as a trustless system that works on top of existing bridging, filler, or solver infrastructure.
+It is free to integrate and is optimized for a variety of use cases, for example:

 - **Pay**: Enable cross-chain, 1-click payments with any token for ecommerce platforms, NFT marketplaces, real-world asset purchases, and minimal-slippage stablecoin transactions.
 - **Swap**: Embed low-latency, highly liquid cross-chain token swaps for your applications.